 I had a bit of a lie-in this morning.
 I didn't intend to, it just worked out that way, which meant that after showering and having breakfast we had to crack on with the day’s jobs.

 Firstly it was the British Military Cemetery and Monument (GPS: N50.286814 E2.760907) on the edge of town.
 We were hoping to catch the freebie minibus that circles the town but couldn't find a bus stop for it.
-Instead I had to lug the cameras and Mac's (it was a bit cool and cloudy with spits in the air) all the way there in my backpack.
+Instead I had to lug the cameras and Mac's (it was a bit cool and cloudy with spits of rain in the air) all the way there in my backpack.
 Once we arrived we set about taking some photographs and video shots.
 The biggest disappointment was the difficulty in reading the names higher up on the wall of the Monument.

 Basically it started off as a cemetery which the Brits began filling with British and Allied bodies as soon as they took over the administration of Arras.
 At the end of the war the French bodies which were there were removed for reburial in their own cemeteries, and where they had laid, the Monument element of the site was created.
 There is one to the fliers of the war, lost in battle, and walls constructed on which the names of something like 35,000 names are engraved.
 These are the names of those with no known grave, which includes my distant relative.